DarkGhostHunter/Laraload/README.md

 * How can I know when a Preload script is successfully generated?

 When the Preload script is called, you will receive a `PreloadCalledEvent` instance with the compilation status (`true` on success, `false` on failure).
 You can [add a Listener](https://laravel.com/docs/events#registering-events-and-listeners) to dispatch an email or a Slack notification.

+* Why now I need to use a callback to append/exclude files?

+This new version uses Preloader 2, which offers greater flexibility to handle files inside a directory.
+This approach is incompatible with just issuing file arrays, but is more convenient.
+Considering appending/excluding is for edge cases, it was decided to leave it as method calls.

 ## License